ipfs/ipfs-blog/src/_blog/bacalhau-beta-v1.md

 Hi all!

 Today, we are EXCEEDINGLY pleased to announce the Beta of **[Project Bacalhau](https://www.bacalhau.org/)**.
-Bacalhau enables users to run arbitrary docker containers and wasm images against data stored in IPFS.
-It is a peer-to-peer network of nodes where each node participates in executing jobs submitted to the cluster.
-With Bacalhau, we plan to take a meaningful step towards unlocking distributed compute over data for everyone and improving how people interact with the ever-growing amount of information available.
+Bacalhau is a distributed compute network for IPFS data, where users can run arbitrary docker containers and Wasm images against data stored in IPFS.
+With Bacalhau, we plan to take a meaningful step towards unlocking distributed, content-addressed compute for everyone and improving how people interact with the ever-growing amount of information available.

 ## Background

-Since our initial public launch in July, we have heard tons of exciting use cases and people using Bacalhau already for interesting work.
+Since our initial public launch in July, we have heard tons of exciting ways that researchers and entrepreneurs are using Bacalhau.
 These include:

 - [Caltech High Energy Physics](http://hep.caltech.edu/): Caltech is partnering with the Bacalhau Project to support Caltech High Energy Physics (HEP) program's continued growth in massive-scale data processing.
 Together we plan to expand compute over **tens of petabytes of high energy physics experimental data** produced at unprecedented energies at the **Large Hadron Collider at CERN** in Geneva on the network.
 - [City of Las Vegas & Blocz.io](https://medium.com/blocz/open-grid-alliance-unleashes-monetization-platform-in-las-vegas-5061eae8f946): Blocz IO is excited to partner with Bacalhau to process real-time CCTV data for the City of Las Vegas.
 Our combined services will significantly reduce costs and scale up the existing safety capabilities for its visitors.